neektza/nikicajokic.me/_posts/2014-10-20-eventmachine_internals_and_the_reactor_pattern.md

 comments: true
 ---

-Continuing from the previous posts about [primitives and abstractions](/concurrency_primitives_and_abstractions), in this part of the series we'll pick a few interesting internals from EventMachine's source code, and explain the core ideas behind these snippets.
-If you're not familiar with EventMachine, this is a [solid series of posts](http://javieracero.com/blog/starting-with-eventmachine-i) to get you started.
+<small>Continuing from the previous posts about [primitives and abstractions](/concurrency_primitives_and_abstractions_in_ruby), in this part of the series we'll pick a few interesting internals from EventMachine's source code, and explain the core ideas behind these snippets.
+If you're not familiar with EventMachine, this is a [solid series of posts](http://javieracero.com/blog/starting-with-eventmachine-i) to get you started.</small>

-As we mentioned in a previous post, the main idea behind EventMachine is the reactor loop.
-EventMachine itself has several implementations of this idea targeting different platforms.
-In this post we'll focus on **pure Ruby implementation**.

 ## The Reactor pattern

 A Reactor is a **process running in an infinite loop reacting to stimulii from the outside world**.
 Its reactions are codified in the form of registered callbacks that get executed when appropriate conditions are met or certain events occur.
+EventMachine itself has several implementations of this idea targeting different platforms.
+In this post we'll focus on **pure Ruby implementation**.

 Let's see what Wikipedia has to say about the topic: